January 1992 (1st revision)

 OSHA Standard 29 CFR 1910.147, the Lockout/Tagout Standard, covers situations where injury could be caused by unexpected startup, energization, or release of stored energy while a machine or piece of equipment is being serviced or repaired.
 The standard requires that each piece of equipment be examined to determine what energy source needs to be locked out and that an energy control program be developed consisting of documented:

 2: periodic inspection

-The standard does not apply to work on cord and plug connected electric equipment for which exposure to the hazards of unexpected energization or start up of the equipment is controlled by unplugging the equipment from the energy source and by the plug being under the exclusive control of the person performing the servicing or repair.
+The standard does not apply to work on cord and plug connected electric equipment for which exposure to the hazards of unexpected energization or startup of the equipment is controlled by unplugging the equipment from the energy source and by the plug remaining under the exclusive control of the person performing the servicing or repair.

 The VIMS/SMS lockout/tagout program along with specific details and forms are in Appendix A.

 N. Working Over, Near, or On the Water